qitianwu/FATE/README.md

+## FeATure Extrapolation Networks (FATE)

-## Codes and datasets for [Towards Open-World Feature Extrapolation: An Inductive Graph Learning Approach](https://arxiv.org/abs/2110.04514)
+Codes and datasets for [Towards Open-World Feature Extrapolation: An Inductive Graph Learning Approach](https://arxiv.org/abs/2110.04514)
 This paper proposes a graph-based approach for handling new unseen features in test set.
 To verify the approach, we consider experiments on six small datasets from UCI repository and two large CTR prediction datasets.

 ### Dependency